zyli93/ASPE-APRE/README.md

     |------|---------|---------|---------|
     |#.
 Ep |  5      |  10     | 8       |

-8. Massage our data into SDRN-compatible format and run inference (annotation).
+8. [If trained SDRN models are **available**, start right from this step!]
+Massage our data into SDRN-compatible format and run inference (annotation).
 We wrote a Python script to do the work using the preprocessed Amazon data.
 Note that it takes a long time to run.
     ```bash
     [in SDRN dir]$ bash scripts/run_inference.sh
     ```